 by Terri Windling

 I'd been anticipating this move for over a year, and was making the change for positive reasons, so the depth of the loss I felt in that moment was entirely unexpected.
-It wasn't just the cottage I was leaving behind, but the person I'd been there for so many years. . .and the future I'd always imagined I'd have growing old under its roof.
+It wasn't just the cottage I was leaving behind, but the person I'd been there for so many years...and the future I'd always imagined I'd have growing old under its roof.
 Living in a magical, ancient house had become part of my self-identity.
 Who was I now, without that familiar backdrop of grinning goblins and old oak beams, of Morris fabrics and medieval tapestries?
 What remained of me, with the world that I'd woven around me stripped away?
-For the better part of two decades, my concept of "home" had been solid, unchangeable, built literally of granite.
-Now life had taken an unexpected turn and I was moving to temporary digs, my belongings packed up in storage, my work/living needs pared down to essentials.
-Without the weight of that old stone house, my life felt curiously unmoored. . .but also full of narrative possibility as I waited for its next chapter to begin.
+For the better part of two decades, my concept of "home" had been solid, unchangeable, literally built of granite; but life had taken an unexpected turn.
+I didn't yet know where this was leading.
+For now, I'd be in temporary digs, my worldly belongings packed in storage, my work/living needs pared down to essentials.
+Without the weight of that old stone house, my life felt curiously unmoored...but also full of narrative possibility as I waited for its next chapter to begin.

 Weaver's Cottage, built in 1596, in a small village at the edge of Darmoor